pointfreeco/swift-overture/README.md

 // "1849"
 ```

 The function is the smallest building block of code.
 Function composition gives us the ability to fit these blocks together and build entire apps out of small, reusable, understandable units.
-Overture is a toolset for function composition in Swift.

 ## Examples